 September 11th – Patriot Day

 At Home Family Fun: This website has some ideas for celebrating this not-so-festive day with kids, including book suggestions and meal ideas.
+Here are some more at-home ideas for fire prevention.

 Dinner Conversation Starter: Tell your kids your story of where you were when the planes hit the World Trade Center Towers.
 It is interesting how, as adults, this day is so burned into our memories, but for our kids, it is an historical event.